aliciafmachado/artgan-implementation/README.md

 Tips:
 - You may use aria2 to download the dataset if through command line, since it's faster
 - You may also use tmux to leave the process in background

-Observations:
-- The script for installing all libraries is still being created
-- The cifar-10 jupyter notebook can be used but the wikiart notebook is not complete yet